-New and Returning SPS students are registered for their required classes based on an audit of transfer credit (if applicable) upon admittance to each program.
-SPS students can approve registration for their courses 30 days prior to the start of the course.
-Accepting courses is required for students to be added to the course roster and to gain access to course information via the Learning Management System.
-Typically students take one course per term, however undergraduate students can elect to take additional courses per term if they have a cumulative GPA of 3.0 or better from Centenary College.
-MBA graduate students may also elect to take additional courses at one time; however they must request approval from the Associate Dean of Student Services & Enrollment via their program advisor.
+New and Returning SPS students are planned for their required classes based on an audit of transfer credit (if applicable) upon admittance to each program.
+SPS students can register for their courses at least 30 days prior to the start of the course.
+Registering for courses is required for students to be added to the course roster and to gain access to course information via the Learning Management System.
+Typically, students take one course per term, however undergraduate students can elect to take additional courses per term if they have a cumulative GPA of 3.0 or better from Centenary University.
+MBA graduate students may also elect to take additional courses at one time; however, they must request approval from the Dean via their program advisor.